 About this site

-Praxis is the idea that you do something cos you want to do it.
-And after you've done it you find out all the reasons why you did it.
-[Anthony H Wilson]
+Praxis is the idea that you do something because you want to do it, and after you've done it you find out all the reasons why.
+[Tony Wilson]

 Truth emerges more readily from error than from confusion.
 [Francis Bacon]

-This site represents my personal thinking on a range of subjects, mostly church-related because that is the field in which I have been able to express my personal creativity most freely.
+This site represents my personal thinking on a range of subjects, mostly church-related because (perhaps unexpectedly) that is the field in which I have been able to express my personal creativity most freely.

 Most of the site menu categories are thematic in the manner of a tag cloud, and do not indicate any fixed organisation of the material.
 The same item may appear in several menus, in relation to different subsets of other items.
 Menu categories may come or go, without addition or subtraction of actual material - they're just ways of bundling it up.